Artificial Grass Installation Cost

 Although artificial grass is low-maintenance, it still needs to be cleaned every now and then.
 This involves clearing leaves and debris which can be removed using a leaf blower, which costs around £25 to £50 per day to hire.

-To repair damage yourself, you will first need to remove the damaged area using a knife and replacing it with a new piece of the same material.
+To repair any damage yourself, you will first need to remove the damaged area using a knife and replace it with a new piece of the same material.

 Synthetic turf seaming tape should then be placed in the centre of the repair and should then be secured with nails.
 Adhesive can then be applied to the backing and the new piece secured in place.
 You should then place a 50-pound weight or bag of sand on top of the replacement, then after a few months of curing it can be removed.